Zeddxx/ani-fire/README.md

 > [!NOTE]
-> Migrating Ani-Fire into v2.
+> This is AniFire V2.

-> This project is for educational purpose only and i am not making any revenew from this website.
+> This project is under development 🪙.

 <img src="/public/ani-fire-cover.png" alt="banner image"/>